victordibia/handtrack.js/README.md

 #### Other Helper Methods

 - `model.getFPS()` : get FPS calculated as number of detections per second.
-- `model.renderPredictions(predictions, canvas, context, mediasource)`:  draw bounding box (and the input mediasource image) on the specified canvas.
+- `model.renderPredictions(predictions, canvas, context, mediasource)`:  draw bounding box (and the input mediasource image) on the specified canvas. `predictions` are an array of results from the `detect()` method. `canvas` is a reference to a html canvas object where the predictions should be rendered, `context` is the canvas 2D context object, `mediasource` a reference to the input frame (img, video, canvas etc) used in the prediction (it is first rendered, and the bounding boxes drawn on top of it).
 - `model.getModelParameters()`: returns model parameters.
 - `model.setModelParameters()`: updates model parameters.
 - `dispose()` : delete model instance